webplatform/docs/svg/elements/filter/index.md

 [[Image:BasicSVGFilterExampleWithClipRegion.png|alt=image showing the result of specifying a custom filter effects region]]

 ===Filter Resolution===
-By default, it's left up to the browser to decide what resolution to use when performing operations on filter inputs, but it's possible to explicitly define a resolution for the browser to use.
-Choosing a filter resolution significantly lower than the display default will result in visible pixelation but filters will probably execute faster.
-Choosing a filter resolution significantly higher than the display default can cause slow filter performance.
+By default, it's left up to the browser to decide what resolution to use when performing operations on filter inputs, but it's possible to define a resolution by explicitly setting the <code>filterRes</code> property.
+Choosing a filter resolution significantly lower than the display default will result in visible pixelation but filters will execute faster.
+Choosing a filter resolution significantly higher than the default will cause slow filter performance.
 Filter resolution may be separately specified in both the [[svg/properties/filterResX|X]] and [[svg/properties/filterResY|Y]] dimension.

-Below we show an example of blurs with low values of FilterRes.
+Below we show an example of blurs with low values of filterRes.
 The first example shows a filterRes with a single value which is applied to both the X and Y dimensions.
 The second example shows a filterRes with two values, which results in a low resolution blur in just the Y dimension.
+Setting a very low resolution has resulted in highly visible pixelation.

 <syntaxhighlight lang="xml">
 <svg width="450px" height="300px" viewbox="0 0 450 300"